Uzoamaka126/my-essentialism-app-frontend/README.md

 # my-essentialism-app-frontend (Work-in-progress)
 A web app that helps you keep track of values that you'll like to intentionally cultivate.
-Think of it as a check list for building values that you'd like to have.
+Think of it as a check list for building the values that you'd like to have.

 Built using React with Chakra-UI as main styling library.
 Other third party libraries include:
 * [date-fns](date-fns.org/)